 Club; County, Provincial & National RECOGNITION & APPRECIATION

 Venue: Billy Cotter Pavilion @ Manning Park, Passage West, Co.
 Cork, G.A.A.
 Clubhouse

 Presentation Date: Saturday 7th September 2019

 Passage West G.A.A.
 Ladies Football Blitz, Co.
 Cork, began in the Autumn of 2008 as a tiny acorn and now eleven years later in 2019, the concept of Hollymount, Co.
 Mayo native, FRANCIS McEVENEY, has become a huge oak tree with branches spreading out to ladies football clubs around the four corners of Ireland.

-The Passage West originator, of the now hugely popular blitz, took up residence in the sea shore town of Passage West, about fifteen years ago and the national Club & County outstanding success of Francis's concept, is the motivating factor for the All Ireland Hall Of Fame Online Gallery Induction of the Mayo sports pioneer as an All Ireland Champion Sports Volunteer.
+The Passage West originator, of the now hugely popular blitz, took up residence in the sea shore town of Passage West, about twenty five years ago and the national Club & County outstanding success of Francis's concept, is the motivating factor for the All Ireland Hall Of Fame Online Gallery Induction of the Mayo sports pioneer as an All Ireland Champion Sports Volunteer.

 The town of Passage West, Co.
 Cork, has never in its entire history, come to the attention of people all over Ireland so prominently, as it does in the build up and on the day of the Annual Blitz.
 The popularity of this major event has exceeded all expectations by the founder and this is simply because, Francis McEveney, as the No.1 organiser, has so successfully sold, both himself and his concept, to club officials in the four corners of Ireland.

 On Saturday 7th September 2019...
 133 ladies gaelic football teams and team officials came to Manning Park, the G.A.A.
 Home of the Passage West club.
 The total attendance at the famed venue was in the region of 5,000 people supporting all the teams and enjoying a unique sporting occasion.